CodeYourFuture/CYF-Workshops/git-day-1/README.md

 A volunteer will need to navigate and let the group guide them in following through the steps in the previous recap activity.

-TODO: I would have expected three more sections here:
-1. Looking at the remote branch on the GitHub UI and seeing it's there
-2. Creating a pull request
-3. A bit of discussion about code review - how to leave a comment, how to view comments, how to respond to comments.
-The first seems important, the other two can probably wait, but should probably be covered somewhere.